bonosa/ETL_PROJECT_PIPELINE_FOR_UPWORK/README.md

 # ETL_PROJECT_PIPELINE_FOR_UPWORK
-1.Learned a lot in this  project
+Learned a lot in this  project

 2. Built a working Atlanta permit scraper(Atlanta_ETL_demo folder)